MileHacker Logo

 Carry Over-the-counter anti-diarrhea medication like Imodium A-D. Consider a LifeStraw Go Water Filter Bottle for personal water purification, an alternative to continuous Bottled water purchases.

-Mosquito-borne diseases (Dengue, Zika, Chikungunya) are present, particularly during the rainy season.
+Mosquito-borne diseases (Dengue, Zika, Chikungunya) are present, particularly in the wet season.
 Use Insect repellent containing DEET or picaridin.
 Sawyer Products Picaridin Insect Repellent works well.
 Wear long sleeves and pants, especially at dawn and dusk.

 Access to Healthcare